CsabaDu/CsabaDu.DynamicTestData/README.md

         throw new InvalidOperationException(
-            "The test data properties count is " + "not enough for the current instance.");
+            "The test data properties count is " + "not enough for the current operation.");

         #region Local methods
         object?[]? propertiesToArgs()